 The Dirt on Cities: Urban Archaeology

 Every major city built on a river is sitting on top of a multi-layered, muddy archive.
-Urban archaeology is the science of decoding these physical sediment layers to reconstruct how cities grew, traded, suffered, and evolved.
+Modern sedimentology and urban archaeology decode these physical sediment layers to reconstruct how cities grew, traded, suffered, and evolved through natural deposition cycles.

 Sedimentary Stratigraphy

 Over centuries, cities build up layer by layer.
-In riverbeds, the oldest Roman artifacts sit deep at the bottom, while medieval pottery, Tudor metals, and modern plastics stack orderly on top, forming a physical history book.
+Applying principles of sedimentology, we analyze how the oldest Roman artifacts sit deep at the bottom in thick, anaerobic clay mineralogy matrices, while medieval pottery, Tudor metals, and modern plastics stack orderly on top.

 Trade Route Silt